Freedy-FR/CI-P3-Airship/README.md

 - **Automatic Restart**: Begin a new game without needing to use a mouse at the end of the game.

-- **Simplicity and Relaxation**: Immerse yourself in a straightforward and relaxing space-themed webpage, complementing the overall gaming experience.
+- **Simplicity and Relaxation**: Immerse yourself in a straightforward and relaxing Airship-themed webpage, complementing the overall gaming experience.

 These features were meticulously planned, with some being part of the initial project design (error checking and feedback), while others evolved organically as the project expanded in scope.
 The final result is a blend of elements aimed at delivering a captivating, enjoyable, and educational gaming experience.